Neelam Sanjiva Reddy

 Born in present-day Anantapur district, Andhra Pradesh, Reddy completed his schooling at Adayar and joined the Government Arts College at Anantapur.
 He quit to become an Indian independence activist and was jailed for participating in the Quit India Movement.
-He was elected to the Madras Legislative Assembly in 1946 as a Congress party representative.
-Reddy became the deputy chief minister of Andhra State in 1953 and the first Chief Minister of Andhra Pradesh in 1956.
-He was a union cabinet minister under Prime Ministers Lal Bahadur Shastri and Indira Gandhi from 1964 to 1967 and Lok Sabha Speaker from 1967 to 1969.
+He was elected to the Madras Legislative Assembly in 1946 as a Congress representative.
+Reddy became the deputy chief minister of Andhra State in 1953 and the Chief Minister of Andhra Pradesh in 1956.
+He was a union cabinet minister under prime ministers Lal Bahadur Shastri and Indira Gandhi from 1964 to 1967 and Lok Sabha Speaker from 1967 to 1969.
 He later retired from active politics but returned in 1975, responding to Jayaprakash Narayan's call for "Total Revolution" against the Indira Gandhi Government.

-Elected to Parliament in 1977 as a candidate of the Janata Party, Reddy was unanimously elected Speaker of the Sixth Lok Sabha and three months later was elected unopposed as President of India.
-As president, Reddy worked with Prime Ministers Morarji Desai, Charan Singh and Indira Gandhi.
-Reddy was succeeded by Giani Zail Singh in 1982 and he retired to his farm in Anantapur.
+Elected to Parliament in 1977 as a candidate of the Janata Party, Reddy was unanimously elected speaker of the 6th Lok Sabha and three months later, was elected unopposed as president of India.
+As president, Reddy worked with prime ministers Morarji Desai, Charan Singh, and Indira Gandhi.
+Reddy was succeeded by Zail Singh in 1982, and retired to his farm in Anantapur.
 He died in 1996 and his samadhi is at Kalpally Burial Ground, Bangalore.
 In 2013, the Government of Andhra Pradesh commemorated Reddy's birth centenary.

 Education and family

-Reddy was born into a Telugu-speaking Hindu family in Illur village, Madras Presidency (present-day Anantapur district, Andhra Pradesh) on 19 May 1913.
+Reddy was born into a Telugu Hindu family in Illur village, Madras Presidency (present-day Anantapur district, Andhra Pradesh) on 19 May 1913.
 He studied at the Theosophical High School at Adayar in Madras and later enrolled at the Government Arts College at Anantapur, an affiliate of the University of Madras, as an undergraduate.
 In 1958, Sri Venkateswara University, Tirupati bestowed the degree of Honorary Doctor of Laws on him because of his role in its founding.

-Reddy was married to Neelam Nagaratnamma.
+Reddy was married to Neelam Nagaratnamma, the sister of politician T. Nagi Reddy.
 The couple had one son and three daughters.